cds-snc/canadalogin-static-website/website/src/en/users/terms.md

 <gcds-text>
 </gcds-text>
 You have the right to the protection, access, and correction of your personal information.
 To access and correct your personal information in your account, go to manage settings and security settings.
-It is your responsibility to update your personal information, including your email and phone number, in your account.
+It is your responsibility to update your personal information.

 ### Security